kulics/koral/book-en/document.md

 E.g:
 ```
-A ?int
+A: ?int
-B : A      #: B Assigned to an empty i32
+B := A      #: B Assigned to an empty i32
 ```

 Once an optional type has appeared, we need to strictly handle null values ​​to avoid program errors.